ElazarK/content-docs/playbooks/PanoramaCommitConfiguration.md

-DEPRECATED - Use PAN-OS Commit Configuration instead.
+`DEPRECATED` - Use PAN-OS Commit Configuration instead.

-If specified as Panorama, will also push the Policies to the specified Device Group in the instance.
+Pushes the policies to the specified device group in the instance, if it is specified as Panorama.
 (Use `pan-os-commit-configuration` instead)

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.